unreal4u/rutverifier/README.md

 * Verifying that it is valid.
 * Finding out whether it is a RUT or a RUN.
-* Format it to the correct format to use
+* Format it to the correct format to use / store / work with

-This package has been extensivily tested with xdebug and is properly PHPUnit tested so that no errors are present.

 Basic usage
 ----------